7Cav/HeartsAndMinds/README.md

 # HeartsAndMinds
-7Cav variant of Domination by  Vdauphin and Giallustio
+7Cav variant of Hearts and Minds by Vdauphin and Giallustio